-Table 4 shows a negative effect of the 1993 reform, the score of perceived health decreases by approximately 13 points (i.e. 20 %, see Table 3) for less-educated people affected by the reform in the private sector, relatively to the public sector (Panel B).
-The score of physical health decreases by approximately 5 points (i.e. 7%, see Table 3), this coefficient is significant at 10% (without control), at 15% (with controls), however the
+Table 4 shows a negative effect of the 1993 reform, the score of perceived health decreases by approximately 13 points (i.e. 20 %, see Table 3) for less-educated people

-18The detail for the all regression is presented in Table A3 in Appendix.
+19The detail for the all regression is presented in Table A3 in Appendix.

-19We rerun a sensitivity analysis without including income as control (because of a potential endogeneity issue).
+$^{^{20}}$ We rerun a sensitivity analysis without including income as control (because of a potential endogeneity issue).
 Our results are virtually unchanged.